 In addition to being inapplicable, State pre-dates the seminal regulatory takings decision, which holds that courts must conduct "ad hoc, factual inquiries" into the circumstances of each particular case.
 Penn Central Transp.
 Co. v.
 City of New York, 438 U.S. 104, 124 (1978).
-Because unlike in a direct condemnation case, the City very much disputes liability here, a de novo case-by-case factual inquiry under NRAP 8(c) is warranted, rather than blanket application of NRS 37.170.
+Because, unlike a direct condemnation case, the City very much disputes liability here, a de novo case-by-case factual inquiry under NRAP 8(c) is warranted, rather than blanket application of NRS 37.170.

 While the Court has stated that eminent domain "rules and principles" govern inverse condemnation actions (Clark County v.
 Alper, 100 Nev.
-382, 391, 685 P.2d 943, 949 (1984)), there is no language in NRS Chapter 37 to support the notion that every provision of the chapter is applicable to inverse condemnation.

-For example, because liability for the taking is conceded by the filing of an eminent domain action, and the only issue remaining is the amount of just compensation, eminent domain rules cannot possibly provide standards for liability for a regulatory taking, where liability is contested.
-Alper addressed only one statutory provision, NRS 37.120(1)(b), regarding the date of valuation, which is an issue in common between inverse and direct condemnation.
+382, 391, 685 P.2d 943, 949 (1984)), there is no language in NRS Chapter 37 to support the notion that every provision of the chapter is applicable to inverse condemnation. "[A] statute's meaning is not necessarily limited to those cases in which it has already been applied."
+Echeverria v.
+State, 137 Nev.
+Adv.
+Op.
+49, 495 P.3d 471, 477 (2021).
+Alper addressed only one statutory provision not at issue here regarding the date of valuation, NRS 37.120(1)(b), which is an issue in common between inverse and direct condemnation.
 100 Nev. at 391, 685 P.2d at 949.

+Because liability for the taking is conceded by the filing of an eminent domain action, and the only issue remaining is the amount of just compensation, eminent domain rules cannot possibly provide standards for liability for a regulatory taking, where liability is contested.
+See Echeverria, 137 Nev. at , 495 P.3d at 477 (rejecting party's "overread[ing]" out of "context" of Court's previous interpretations of a statute).
+Had the Legislature intended for NRS 37.170 to apply to inverse condemnation cases it would have so stated.
+See State, Dep't of Motor Vehicles & Pub.
+Safety v.
+Brown, 104 Nev.
+524, 526, 762 P.2d 882, 883 (1988).
+Where it did not, the Court should not favor the Developer's proffered "policy considerations" to write a provision into the statute that does not exist.
+See id.

-The district court stretched Alper beyond reason when concluding that NRS 37.170 deprives the government of its right to a stay in any inverse condemnation case where the government has not taken possession of the property. "[S]tatutory interpretation should avoid absurd or unreasonable results."
+Rather than construe Alper in its context, the district court stretched Alper beyond reason when concluding that NRS 37.170 deprives the government of its right to a stay in any inverse condemnation case where the government has not taken possession of the property and has no desire to take possession. "[S]tatutory interpretation should avoid absurd or unreasonable results."
 Alsenz v.
 Clark Cty.
 Sch.
 Dist., 109 Nev.
 1062, 1065, 864 P.2d 285, 286 (1993).
+Because the Developer's construction requires the Court to create a new statutory obligation that the Legislature did not impose and undermines the City's substantive appeal rights by presuming liability that is fiercely contested, it should be rejected.